-The exact cause is still not known, but scientists believe that a combination of genetic and environmental factors play a role.
+The exact cause is still unknown, but scientists believe that a combination of genetic and environmental factors plays a role.

 The blood has three cells, namely white blood cells (WBC), red blood cells (RBC), and platelets.
-WBC fight infections, RBC help supply oxygen to the body, and platelets help in blood clotting.
+WBCs fight infections, RBCs help supply oxygen to the body, and platelets help in blood clotting.
 These cells are made in the bone marrow every day.
 In leukemia, the bone marrow produces large amounts of abnormal white blood cells, even more than RBC.
-WBCs are of two types, which are lymphoid cells and myeloid cells, and this cancer can affect either type of cells.
+WBCs are of two types, which are lymphoid cells and myeloid cells, and this cancer can affect either type of cell.

-These abnormal WBCs formed do not function like healthy white cells, and thus cannot fight infections.
-As the number of WBC increases in the blood, it starts affecting the function of important organs in the body.
-In later stages, there are not enough RBCs, platelets, and normal WBCs in the blood, to carry oxygen, clot the blood, and fight infection.
+These abnormal WBCs do not function like the healthy ones and thus cannot fight infections.
+As the number of WBCs increase in the blood, it starts affecting the functions of important organs in the body.
+In later stages, there are insufficient RBCs, platelets, and normal WBCs in the blood to carry oxygen, clot the blood, and fight infections.
 This results in anemia and easy bruising.

 Leukemia is classified either by its speed of progression or the type of cell affected.

 The classification based on the type of cell affected is: